Aayush-0910/voice-assistant-for-G-mail/README.md

 Configure OAuth Consent Screen

-In the Google Cloud Console, go to APIs & Services > OAuth consent screen.
+Navigate to APIs & Services > OAuth consent screen.
-Select External for testing purposes.
+Select External for testing.
-Add your email address as a Test User under the "Test users" section.
+Add your email as a Test User in the "Test users" section.
-Save your changes.
+Save changes.

 Create OAuth Credentials

-Navigate to APIs & Services > Credentials.
+Go to APIs & Services > Credentials.
 Click Create Credentials > OAuth Client ID.
-Select Desktop app (or Web application if hosting online).
+Select Desktop app (or Web application if hosting).
-Download the JSON file, rename it to credentials.json, and place it in the project root directory.
+Download the JSON file, rename it to credentials.json, and place it in the project root.

 Install Dependencies

-Ensure Python 3.8+ is installed.
-Install required packages:pip install -r requirements.txt
+pip install -r requirements.txt

 Run the Application

-Execute the main script:python main.py

-On first run:
+python main.py

-A browser window will prompt you to log in to your Google account.
+On first run, a browser window will prompt Google login.
-Grant the necessary permissions.
-A token.json file will be created for subsequent logins.
+Grant permissions to generate a token.json for future logins.

-⚠️ Important Notes
+Usage

+Fetch Emails: Use the app to retrieve and filter inbox messages.
+Send Automated Emails: Configure automated responses for voicemail notifications.
-Testing Mode: The app operates in testing mode, limiting access to developer-approved test users until Google verification is complete.
+Testing Mode: Only approved test users can log in until Google verification is complete.

+Troubleshooting

-Common Issue: If you encounter "Access blocked: This app hasn't completed the Google verification process":
-Verify your email is listed as a Test User in the OAuth consent screen.
+Error: "Access blocked: This app hasn't completed the Google verification process" Ensure your email is added as a Test User in the OAuth consent screen.
-Allow a few minutes for changes to propagate after adding test users.
+Wait a few minutes for changes to propagate.

-📜 License
-This project is licensed under the MIT License – feel free to use, modify, and distribute.
+Dependency Issues: Verify Python 3.8+ and run pip install -r requirements.txt again.
+Token Issues: Delete token.json and rerun python main.py to re-authenticate.

-💡 Contributing
+Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please:

+Fork the repository.
+Create a feature branch (git checkout -b feature/awesome-feature).
+Commit changes (git commit -m 'Add awesome feature').
+Push to the branch (git push origin feature/awesome-feature).
+Open a pull request.

+License
+This project is licensed under the MIT License.